-Dennis and Osimhen drop out of Nigeria squad
+Dennis and Osimhen out of Nigeria squad

 The Indomitable Lions face Burkina Faso in the first game of the tournament on 9 January.

-Elsewhere, fellow Group A contenders Cape Verde have had seven players - including all three of their goalkeepers - and an assistant coach test positive.
+Fellow Group A contenders Cape Verde have had seven players - including all three goalkeepers - and an assistant coach test positive.

 Holders Algeria and Ivory Coast have also reported cases at their training camps in Qatar and Saudi Arabia respectively.